Matherunner/tastools/doc/tastools.rst

 Scripting
 ---------

 There are two kinds of script as far as TasTools is concerned: the *simulation script* and the *legitimate script*.
 Simulation scripts use TasTools-specific commands and cvars heavily to "simulate" a run.
-The console output, which is usually saved to qconsole.log, can then be parsed to produce the legitimate script.
+The console output, which is usually saved to ``qconsole.log``, can then be parsed to produce the legitimate script.
 This legitimate script can be run in either Minimod or unmodded Half-Life, depending on whether the bhop cap is meant to be present.

 One should define the following commonly used aliases in ``userconfig.cfg`` to reduce keystrokes when writing simulation scripts::